famellad/netflix-nativefier/README.md

 You need [nativefier](https://github.com/nativefier/nativefier) installed and working.

 ## Usage
-Just run the build.sh script, and it will build the app for Windows, MacOS, and Linux.
+Just run the build.sh script and it will build the app for Windows, MacOS, and Linux.

-You can open it and comment, the corresponding lines to just build the binaries you need.
+You can open it and comment the corresponding lines to just build the binaries you need.

 ## TODO
 - Figure out the regex for the internal-urls